RugbyL: World Cup Results - Collated - UrduPoint

 RugbyL: World Cup Results - Collated

-London, (UrduPoint / Pakistan Point News - 30th Oct, 2022 ) :Collated results from the Rugby League World Cup in England on Saturday: Group A At Sheffield England 94 Greece 4 Group B At Newcastle Fiji 30 Scotland 14 At St HelensAustralia 66 Italy 6
+London, (UrduPoint / Pakistan Point News - 31st Oct, 2022 ) :Collated results from the Rugby League World Cup in England on Sunday: Group C In Leigh Lebanon 74 Jamaica 12 Group D In Middlesbrough Tonga 92 Cook Islands 10 Group AIn WarringtonSamoa 62 France 4

 Recent Stories